Icradle-Innovations-Ltd/PYTHON-ASSIGNMENT/ReadME.md

 Strategy
 The Cow Herd Game is based on the concept of Nim-Sum, a game theory strategy:

+The Nim-Sum is calculated by performing a bitwise XOR operation on all the herd sizes.
+For example, if the herds have 3, 4, and 5 cows, the Nim-Sum would be 3 XOR 4 XOR 5 = 2.

-If the Nim-Sum (XOR of all herd sizes) is 0, the current player is at a disadvantage.
+If the Nim-Sum is 0, the current player is at a disadvantage.
+This is because any move they make will result in a non-zero Nim-Sum, giving the opponent a winning position.

 A winning strategy involves making the Nim-Sum 0 after your move, forcing the opponent into a losing position.
+To do this, you need to remove cows from a herd in such a way that the XOR of the resulting herd sizes is 0.

-The computer uses this strategy to make smart moves.
+The computer uses this strategy to make smart moves:
+1. It calculates the current Nim-Sum.
+2. If the Nim-Sum is not 0, it finds a move that will make it 0.
+3. If the Nim-Sum is already 0, it makes a random move, as any move will give the advantage to the opponent.

+By understanding and applying the Nim-Sum strategy, you can improve your chances of winning the game.
+However, keep in mind that if both players play optimally, the player who starts with a non-zero Nim-Sum will always win.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.